jtsteinbach/sandbox/README.md

 ### The journal

-The journal is an append-only log inside the store recording every operation: saves, merges, undos, restores, branch creation and removal, switches, releases, lock releases, ignore rules, shared/durability changes, identity registrations, and pack/export/unpack events.
+The journal is an append-only log inside the store recording every operation: saves, merges, undos, restores, branch creation and removal, switches, releases, lock releases, lock reverts, expiry auto-saves, ignore rules, durability changes, identity registrations, and pack/export/unpack events.
 Each entry embeds the SHA-256 link of the previous entry, forming a hash chain rooted in a random repository ID chosen at `init`.

 The consequences: